secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 A "training activity" for CMOCs is an activity under which CMOCs are exposed to items in the workflow with the expressed purpose of maintaining or increasing performance against [CMOC performance indicators](#cmoc-performance-indicators).

 Some example training activities are:

-- tabletop exercises
+- Tabletop exercises
-- a "CMOC Squawk" in which CMOCs in a region synchronously or asynchronously discuss process improvements, tips and tricks
+- A "CMOC Squawk" in which CMOCs in a region synchronously or asynchronously discuss process improvements, tips and tricks
 - Being the CMOC or shadowing an actual incident: real life training is training too!